 Give a helping hand to the Lower East Side community!

-The United Jewish Council of the East Side (UJC) works to support the Lower East Side of Manhattan through a wide range of human services and community development programs.
-While the majority of programs are oriented to the needs of elderly, UJC also operates programs for families and children.
-UJC volunteers are essential to our mission as we serve the community.
-During the COVID-19 pandemic, UJC continues to support the community with vital services including food programs, as the need for food assistance in our community has grown exponentially.
+The United Jewish Council of the East Side (UJCES) works to support the Lower East Side and wider NYC community through a wide range of human services and community development programs.
+While the majority of programs are oriented to the needs of seniors, UJCES also operates programs for families and children.
+UJCES volunteers are essential to our mission as we serve the community.
+During the COVID-19 pandemic, UJCES continues to support New Yorkers with vital services including food programs, as the need for food assistance has grown exponentially.

-DETAILS: Food Pantry Assistance volunteers support staff at UJC's food pantries.
-One of UJC's food pantries is located in the Orenstein Building at 15-17 Willett St./Bialystoker Pl., and the other pantry is in the Lillian Wald Houses at 12 Avenue D.
+Food Pantry Assistance volunteers support staff at UJCES's food pantries.
+One of our food pantries is located in the Orenstein Building on Willett St./Bialystoker Pl., and the other pantry is at the Lillian Wald Houses on Avenue D.

 As a volunteer, you will assist with: